Side project

 How to make Bart experience more intuitive?

-To address these issues, I designed a wayfinding system that enhances
+To address these issues, I designed a wayfinding system that enhances clarity, confirmation, & consistency.

 Inspired of the best transportation system